Olivenatural/healthcare-access-mental-health-analysis/README.md

 ## Key Findings

-* Adults facing healthcare affordability barriers reported higher mental health burden.
+- Uninsured adults reported higher average mental health burden than insured adults.
-* Access to a personal healthcare provider was associated with improved mental health outcomes.
+- Adults without a personal healthcare provider reported more poor mental health days than those with a personal provider.
-* Healthcare access indicators may help identify populations at increased risk for poor mental health outcomes.
+- Healthcare access barriers may contribute to increased mental health burden and highlight opportunities for targeted interventions.

 ## Sample Visualizations

 ### Adults Without a Personal Doctor Report More Poor Mental Health Days